 When it comes to daily life, limit where and with whom you share your information.
 You’re only lawfully obligated to share your Social Security number with certain entities, and no individual or organization outside of those can compel you to give it.
 Keep your banking information secure at all times, and avoid leaving your credit card number exposed, such as on restaurant tables and retail locations.
 Use an RFID-blocking wallet or purse to prevent skimmers from stealing your credit card information.

-Given the sensitive nature of your personal information and the lasting impact of a damaged credit score, you should invest a considerable amount of time comparing credit repair services.
+Given the sensitive nature of your personal information and the lasting impact of a damaged credit score, you should invest a considerable amount of time comparing credit restoration services.
 Read reviews, seek recommendations, and educate yourself on credit basics before choosing a service.
 Make a pros and cons list based on service offerings, and keep a clear list of prices so you know what to expect with your budget.

 A. It depends.
 Some companies will assign a representative to your case.
-That person essentially runs point for the duration of your credit repair.
+That person essentially runs point for the duration of your credit restoration.
 These services can cost more, depending on how they’re structured.

-With other companies, you’ll deal with the organization as a whole or with a specific department, depending on which phase of credit repair you’re in.
+With other companies, you’ll deal with the organization as a whole or with a specific department, depending on which phase of credit restoration you’re in.
 It’s similar to the customer service you receive when you contact your credit card company.
 Every time you contact them, you’ll deal with a different representative.

 A. It’s worth considering as you start building credit.
-When you first sign up for a cell phone in your name, obtain your first credit card, or apply for student loans, a credit repair service will keep you informed on your financial standing.
+When you first sign up for a cell phone in your name, obtain your first credit card, or apply for student loans, a credit restoration service will keep you informed on your financial standing.
 They’ll also fix discrepancies, help manage delinquencies, or provide identity theft safeguard programs.